Virajdatt/Python_Docker/README.md

 $docker ps

 In browser run localhost:5000 to get the following:-

+## Front-End
 ![Front-End Image](/images/Front-End.png)

+## Infernce
 ![Infernce Image](/images/Infernce-textblob.png)

-This repo noe has  github actions setup, the github actions do the following.
+This repo now has  github actions setup, the github actions do the following.

 <ol>
 <li>Copy the repo over to a remote Ubuntu Server, which has docker pre-installed</li>